audreyhsiao/COMP556_project1/README.md

 # Ping-Pong Client/Server

+Group Members: Fulin Jiang, Pengyu Chen, Yu-Chu Hsiao, Ziye Zhang

 ## Run this project

 To run this project, you have to run ''make''

 ## Measurement

+See part2.pdf